Fire and rescue services

 Local and international political developments and events may lead to terrorist attacks.

-Attacks could happen anywhere, at any time.
+Attacks could happen anywhere, at any time, including by lone actors.

 Terrorists have attacked buses, public transport hubs and tourist areas.
 These include in Jerusalem, Jaffa and Tel Aviv.
 Attacks have included shootings, stabbings, vehicle ramming and bombings.